targetingsnake/A3-Antistasi/How to build.md

             ];
 ```
 * now run the `Arma 3: Build` command, this will output into your build folder with packed addons (and signed if you have a key designated)
-* run the `Arma 3: Toggle code live` command this wil create symlinked folders in your arma directory for filepatching, allowing "live editing" of code, by editing the source files (dosnt include anything processed by the config.cpp)
+* run the `Arma 3: Toggle code live` command this will create symlinked folders in your arma directory for filepatching, allowing "live editing" of code, by editing the source files (dosnt include anything processed by the config.cpp)
 * run the `Arma 3: Run client` or `Arma 3: Run client (with logging)` command
 arma should start with everything ready for you, (the logging alternate will open the rpt thats created on arma launch)